Edward Bennett (colonist): Settlement of the colony of Virginia

 The Virginia Company initially was commissioned by the Crown to settle and develop the colony of Virginia.
 Puritan merchant Christopher Lawne developed the first English plantation in the Warrosquoake region, dating to 1618.
 Several other Puritans also settled nearby.

 Edward Bennett received a land patent here in 1621 from the Virginia Company, and began to recruit people in order to fulfill the headrights clause requiring him to settle 200 persons there.
 These were mostly indentured servants, as the colony needed labor to develop the plantations.
 Under the terms of indenture, workers could get passage by ship to the colony, and then work for a period of years as farm or domestic laborers to pay off their passage and board.
 Bennett named his plantation Warrosquoake, an indigenous name for the nearby river and a local tribe of the loose Powhatan Confederacy.
 Its 30 tribes dominated the coastal areas of Virginia.
 The Warrosquoake had historically occupied this Tidewater area.

 Bennett's associates in this settlement effort were his brothers, Robert and Richard Bennett; his nephew, Richard Bennett; Thomas Ayres, Thomas Wiseman, and Richard Wiseman.
-The first settlers recruited by Bennett arrived on the Sea Flower in February 1622.
+The first settlers recruited by Bennett arrived on the Seaflower in February 1622.
 There were 120 settlers, led by Captain Ralph Hamor, a member of the Virginia Council who had previously visited Virginia in 1609.
 Also in the group were George Harrison and Rev. William Bennett, kinsman of Edward Bennett.